afederici75/SKWinterOlympics/README.md

 await csvLoader.InitializeAsync(CollectionName);

-// Creates a semantic memory.
+// Creates a semantic text memory.
 We'll use use this below to find semantic matches OpenAITextEmbeddingGeneration gen = new(options.EmbeddingModel, options.ApiKey);
 ISemanticTextMemory memory = new SemanticTextMemory(memoryStore, gen);

-#endregion
 ```

 Once the above is complete, it will ask the user to enter a question and it will find the most relevant answer by using IMemoryStore.